 Programming is available to campus organizations and residence hall staff for presentation to students in groups of any size.
 Fatal Vision, or as it is more commonly known, the Beer Goggles, has been a favorite of students and staff for several years.
 This program utilizes goggles which simulate the effects of intoxication allowing the wearer to see and feel the effects of alcohol on their motor skills.
 Crime prevention is also addressed in our safety and security programs.
 These programs provide students with knowledge, which is aimed at stopping them from becoming victims of crime.

 University Police officers also instruct a Rape Aggression Defense System (RAD) self-defense class designed for women, which offers hands on training in simple to use defense techniques.
 This class is offered during the regular academic year and provides participants with instruction in sexual assault prevention, legal considerations, as well as physical techniques.
 The information and skills taught help students to make sound decisions regarding their personal safety.
+If you're interested in a class, submit the sign up form.

 University Police also participate in Week of Welcome: Meet your UPD, Orientation, Pizza with the Police, DWI Awareness, Operation Lock Out, volunteer at Camp Good Days, perform Child Seat Safety Checks, Coffee with a Cop, Run Walk for a Cure/Civic Engagement, Ice Cream Socials, Trunk or Treat Community Halloween Event, No Shave November, ACCORD Community Action Angels, Shop with a Cop, Salvation Army Red Kettle Campaign, and Local Food Distribution to name a few.